busterjs/buster-docs/overview.rst

 Running a subset of tests
 =========================

-To run a single test, pass it's full name as an operand to :program:`buster test`::
+To run a single test, pass it's full name as an operand to :program:`buster- test`::

-    buster test "My tests should run this particular test"
+    buster-test "My tests should run this particular test"

 The operand is treated as a JavaScript regular expression so you can do partial matching and regex stuff in it as well::

-    buster test "delete user"
+    buster-test "delete user"

 If you don't quote the operand, it will be treated as a series of OR'd filters.

 To run a single file, do this::

-    buster test --tests test/mytest.js
+    buster-test --tests test/mytest.js

-This assumes the presence of a config file, and just like plain ``buster test`` it tries to find a config file automatically, if you don't specify one with ``--config``.
+This assumes the presence of a config file, and just like plain ``buster- test`` it tries to find a config file automatically, if you don't specify one with ``--config``.
 Buster needs the config file to load your proxies, library code, dependencies, and so on.

-See :ref:`buster-test-options` for a complete overview of :program:`buster test` command line options.
+See :ref:`buster-test-options` for a complete overview of :program:`buster- test` command line options.